 I’ll give them credit for bringing it up at all, however inadequately.
 They do admit that our food system has failed.
 That makes it all the more unfortunate that, in many ways, they are demanding more of the same.
 As others have noted, the diet they have fashioned for the world is severely lacking in nutrition.
 And they offer no convincing suggestions in how to reverse the problem of malnutrition.
 It won’t help to eat more plant-based foods, if they are grown through chemical-dependent high-yield farming that is depleting the soil of minerals and killing earthworms, microbes, etc: “Veganism is a huge misinterpretation of what a responsible diet might look like.
 It fully supports and exacerbates industrial farming of grains, pulses, fruits and vegetables through high inputs, maximising yields at all costs and depleting soils.”
 (Cassie Robinson).
 The idea of nutrient-dense foods as part of traditional farming and healthy soil is simply not on the radar of mainstream thought, especially not within our corporatist system.
 That is because the largest portion of the most nutrient-dense foods don’t come from plants (especially not high-profit monoculture crops) and, furthermore, aren’t compliant with the present industrial agriculture and food production of profitable big ag.

 That isn’t to say we should necessarily be eating massive amounts of meat, as opposed to eating more eggs and dairy, but animal foods have been the key element to every healthy population.
-In fact, compared to the United States, the top two longest-living countries in the world (Hong Kong and Japan) eat more animal foods by some acconting, including lots of red meat.
+In fact, compared to the United States, the top two longest-living countries in the world (Hong Kong and Japan) eat more animal foods by some accounting, including lots of red meat.
 According to Dr. Paul Saladino, the average lifespan of the Hong Kong resident is 85 and their average meat consumption is a pound and a half; and he puts that into the context that research on Asian populations show that people eating more meat are healthier (see video and transcript).
-That said, Americans are probably ahead of those two countries on dairy foods, which taken together is an argument for the paleo diet.
-Even among vegetarians, the healthiest are those with access to high quality dairy and eggs, along with those eating food from traditional farming that includes many insects and soil microbes mixed in with what is grown (the latter was shown in a study that vegetarians in a region of India were healthier than in another, and the difference was the unintentional insects in the diet from traditional farming).
+That said, Americans are probably ahead of those two countries on dairy foods, which taken together is an argument for animal-based diets.
+Even among vegetarians, the healthiest are those with access to high quality dairy and eggs, along with those eating food from traditional farming that includes many insects and soil microbes mixed in with what is grown (the latter was shown in a study that vegetarians in a region of India were healthier than in another, and the difference was the unintentional insects in the diet from traditional pesticide-free farming).
 In the above linked video, Dr. Paul Saladino was talking to Dr. Steven Gundry who mentioned that primates in the wild intentionally seek out fruit that is bug-infested and will otherwise throw it away, as they are looking for protein.

 None of that, as far as I can tell, is discussed in the EAT-Lancet report.
 The authors offer no helpful advice, no long-term vision that can move us in a positive direction.
 Their ideology is getting ahead of the science.
 A sense of urgency is important.
 But impatience, especially the EAT Foundation’s self-described “impatient disruption”, won’t serve us well.
 It was careless hubris that got us here.
 It’s time we learn to respect the precautionary principle, to think carefully before collectively acting or rather before the ruling elite goes forward with yet another harebrained scheme.
 If as a society we want to direct our sense of urgency toward where it counts, that wouldn’t be hard to do: “World: Stop wasting a third of the food produced.
 Stop wrapping it in needless packaging.
 Stop transporting food half way round the world.
 Stop selling food at below-cost prices.
 Stop undercutting our produce with low standard alternatives.
 Then I’ll discuss how much meat I eat” (David Hill).
 It would mean drastically transforming our political and economic system.
 Capitalism and corporatism, as we know it, must end for the sake of humanity and the planet.

-As a member of the liberal class of paternalistic elites, Gunhild Stordalen (founder and president of EAT Foundation) knows how to say the right things.
+As a member of the ‘liberal’ class of paternalistic elites, Gunhild Stordalen (founder and president of EAT Foundation) knows how to say the right things.
 Listen to how she sets up this brilliant piece of rhetoric: “What we eat and how we produce it drives some of our greatest health and environmental challenges.
 On the other hand, getting it right on food is our greatest opportunity to improve the health of people and planet.
 This will require concerted action across disciplines and sectors – and business will be a key part of the solution.”
 Much of it sounds nice, too nice.
 But the only part of that statement that was honest was the last bit.
 All one should hear is “Blah, blah, blah… and business will be a key part of the solution.”
 And she isn’t referring to small family farms, mom-and-pop grocery stores, and local co-ops.
 This is a corporatist vision of concentrated wealth and power.
 These people are serious about remaking the world in their own image.
 As Anand Giridharadas put it in another context: “Elites, he wrote, have found myriad ways to “change things on the surface so that in practice nothing changes at all”.
 The people with the most to lose from genuine social change have placed themselves in charge of social change – often with the passive assent of those most in need of it.”
 No thanks!
 We don’t need a corporate-owned nanny state telling us what to do.

 If scientific and political institutions weren’t being manipulated, if the corporate media weren’t used to propagandize the citizenry and manage public perception, and if powerful interests weren’t spreading disinfo and division, it would be a lot easier for we the people to become an informed local and global (i.e., glocal) citizenry able to figure out how to democratically solve our own problems.
 We could even figure out how feed ourselves for health and sustainability.
 Despite it all, that is what we’re working toward.
 None of this is to attack the average vegan, vegetarian, or other plant-based advocate who sincerely is seeking a better world and taking personal actions they believe matter.
 Even if for those of us who disagree with their evidence and methods, we can wholeheartedly support their ethical and environmental intentions.
 Most of these people are leftists and liberals, as am I and many others.
 Our disagreement is not necessarily based on social, economic, and political ideology.
 But we should be worried that good intentions, along with rhetoric, have been co-opted by reactionary forces that use them to greenwash powerful and dangerous interests that are anti-leftist, anti-egalitarian, and anti-democratic.
 We often should support these grassroots advocates and activists in their overall goals that we might share.
 They aren’t our enemies.
 Rather than further getting pulled into false divide and conquer tactics (leftist vegans vs right-wing carnivores), we need to reach out to others in creating a populist movement that will be a powerful counter-force.